 Approx. 156,000 words

 Murder in a grey world

 Gorky Park was quite the sensation when it came out in 1981, as it presented an American-style detective story in the previously unexplored setting of the Soviet Union.
-And it still seems to entrance readers for whom the concept of a murder investigation in a supposedly socialist country is a novelty.
+And it still seems to entrance readers who find the concept of a murder investigation in a supposedly socialist country a novelty.

 Apart from the once-exotic environment, the mystery itself starts out enticingly.
 Three bodies with identifying features removed are found buried in snow near a skating rink in the titular park.
 Attending Moscow police investigator Arkady Renko finds state security are also interested in the case.
 He starts his local investigation in hopes of showing foreign interests are involved, which would allow him to turn it over to the KGB.
 But in a twist on the usual plot, the state police resist taking charge and are happy to let the local cop struggle along, though they keep careful tabs on his progress.